ginozambe/CoinMarketCap_Scraper/README.md

 ### Run the Script:

-Execute the script in your terminal:
+Make sure you are in the directory where your script is located.
+Then, execute the script in your terminal:

 ```bash
 python crypto_price_update.py